 · Do weight training and toning exercises for that specific body part a few times a week.

 You should begin to see results within a few weeks.
 Don't stop there though, once you've reduced the fat, keep following the formula to keep the results you've achieved.
 It is important to follow both steps in the formula.
 Only doing cardio will reduce overall body fat and give you increased energy, but it will not significantly tone your muscles to give you a nice, tight looking body.
+You might wan to try a fitness program.
+21 Day Fix is a great program that I can recommend.
 Weights alone will tone your muscles and make you stronger, however, without cardio, it is difficult to reduce a significant amount of body fat, so the muscle you build through weight training won't be as visible.

 Don't worry about looking like this!